Understanding Logistic Regression

 Logistic regression becomes a classification technique only when a decision threshold is brought into the picture.
 The setting of the threshold value is a very important aspect of Logistic regression and is dependent on the classification problem itself.

 The decision for the value of the threshold value is majorly affected by the values of precision and recall.
 Ideally, we want both precision and recall to be 1, but this seldom is the case.
-In case of a Precision-Recall tradeoff we use the following arguments to decide upon the thresold:-

-1. Low Precision/High Recall: In applications where we want to reduce the number of false negatives without necessarily reducing the number false positives, we choose a decision value which has a low value of Precision or high value of Recall.
+1. Low Precision/High Recall: In applications where we want to reduce the number of false negatives without necessarily reducing the number of false positives, we choose a decision value that has a low value of Precision or a high value of Recall.
 For example, in a cancer diagnosis application, we do not want any affected patient to be classified as not affected without giving much heed to if the patient is being wrongfully diagnosed with cancer.
-This is because, the absence of cancer can be detected by further medical diseases but the presence of the disease cannot be detected in an already rejected candidate.
+This is because the absence of cancer can be detected by further medical diseases but the presence of the disease cannot be detected in an already rejected candidate.